georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

           - Bb_Storage could be installed independently and will allow custom/new directories for new modules
           - To overwrite Magento storage following modules should be installed (are dependent on each-other for now): Bb_StorageOverwrite, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable
           - For now, When you create a mapping for a subdirectory, you need to create configuration for all others subdirectories
+          - Available driver Bb_StorageS3 for Amazon S3 like integration.
+More drivers will be published soon depending on demands.
+Please request new drivers `on github <https://github.com/georgebabarus/magento-filesystem-extension/issues>`_.

 Useful links